BFS Website Revamp

 Plain language as a non-negotiable

-• Restructured information architecture — reorganized navigation and page hierarchy across the Finance & Accounting section
+• Restructured information architecture: reorganized navigation and page hierarchy from department-based to task-based across Finance & Accounting

 • Plain-language content rewrites across high-priority pages including Merchant Equipment, Accounts Receivable, and Budget & Finance